ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 I understand that as a web application becomes more complex, there might be situations where more feature-rich technologies are necessary.
 But now, I'm no longer intimidated by the overwhelming ecosystems of each technology.

-Now, I wanted to explore how I could implement a login feature in a web application, specifically using the 'Sign-in with Google' feature on a web page developed with HTMX and FastAPI.
+Now, I wanted to explore how I could implement a login feature in a web application, specifically using the 'Sign in with Google' feature on a web page developed with HTMX and FastAPI.
 So, I did a bit of research and figured out how to do it.
 Noticing a lack of use cases on the web for this particular combination of technologies, I decided to share my findings.

-While integrating the 'Sign-in with Google' button into an HTMX page isn’t much different from incorporating it into a standard HTML page, the following aspects seemed particularly noteworthy:
+While integrating the 'Sign in with Google' button into an HTMX page isn’t much different from incorporating it into a standard HTML page, the following aspects seemed particularly noteworthy:

 - How to display the status after a successful login or logout using HTMX.
 - The handling of the JWT after a successful login on Google's side.